tesommer/FreeCrumbs/Builder/Home/README.md

 **Warning:**
 *A key press must have a corresponding key release.
 Similarly, a mouse button press must be paired with a release of the button.*

+#### Variables

+A script may contain two kinds of variables: integers and images.
+They have separate namespaces.
+The variables created in a script only persist during the given run of the script, regardless of which macros are played.

+#### Script and image locations

+Locations referencing external scripts and images use forward slash (/).
+They may be relative to the executing script.

 #### Macro script reference